NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 Increasing Viscosity and Surface Tension forces won't stop expanding / collapsing behaviours they are usually a product of the smoothing kernel radius been incorrect.
 It could also be due to integration, initially I was testing with Explicit Euler but need to use Leapfrog.

 Houdini uses a mixed Runge Kutta 1 and 2 Method for integration which seems quite stable compared to leapfrog.

+I think relative to my units Houdini is scaled by 10, because $h = 0.1$ gets similar behaviour to Particle Kernel Radius of $1.0$ in Houdini (Particle Fluid Solver).

 It makes sense for there to be particles that align to the boundaries, this isn't an error.
 The particles atop of these are then what maintains volume.
 A way to avoid this would be to use ghost particles along the boundaries that enforce density and thus pressure along the boundaries so all simulated particles react to these directly.
 Ideally we'd use an approach where we push apart particles further to maintain a more even distribution and stop the particles aligning along the boundary.
 Its also to do with scaling the velocity after collision but that's needed to stop excessive restitution hence why decomposing to normal and tangential could help as we'd keep tangential vel at full strength but dampen normal velocity (post projection out of boundary).